INTRODUCTION TO W.B. YEATS-

 SYMBOLISM-

 The poet uses Coole Park by providing a direct reference to an existing location in the Republic of Ireland.
-The park is symbolic representation of feeling of comfort and peace.
+The park is symbolic representation of a feeling of comfort and peace.

 ALLUSION-